Go to content

 If you would like your name—or that of a loved one—to be included on the Our Lady of Mount Carmel

-Donor Wall plaques or in the St Thérèse Book of Flowers, please include the name in your donation method
+Donor Wall plaques or in the St Thérèse Book of Flowers (more information below), please include the name

-or email us directly.
+in your donation method or email us directly.
 We would be honoured to recognise your generosity.

 You may also choose to give in loving memory of someone special.